Create a CSV from a mysqldump command

 # CSV (comma delimited, enclosed in double quotes) mysqldump -uroot -p -t [target schema] [target table] | grep 'INSERT INTO' | sed -e 's/INSERT INTO `.*` VALUES //' -e 's/^(/"/' -e 's/);$/"/' -e 's/),(/)\n(/g' -e "s/'//g" -e 's/)\n/"\n/g' -e 's/\n(/\n"/g' -e 's/,/","/g' > [output file name]

-The order of substitutions in sed is important, and depending on the data content, it may not convert properly (especially if the string contains "),(").
+The order of substitutions in sed is important, and depending on the data content, there may be cases where the conversion does not work properly (especially if the string contains "," or "(").
 It

-can be processed with a one-liner, so give it a try.
+can be processed in one line, so give it a try.

 2